mebeim/aoc/2020/README.md

     return new
 ```

-The above checks, which are a literal translation of thegiven rules into logical
+The above checks, which are a literal translation of the given rules into logical
 formulas, can be simplified a lot noticing two things: if the number of black
 adjacent tiles is `2`, the current tile will be black regardless of its previous
 state, otherwise, if its previous state was black, the tile can also keep being